vinnypee88/reactreduxproject/README.md

 # Reddit Client Project

-This is a front end project incorporating react and redux technologies.
+This first attempt at creating a front end project incorporating react and redux technologies.

 ## Description